Already a subscriber?

 (Subscription information and links below.)

-By reviewing the case material, arriving at a diagnosis, answering the submitted questions, and reviewing the contributor’s summary and discussion, the participant will gain practical information meant to improve diagnostic skills and increase understanding of the conditions submitted for evaluation.
+By reviewing the case material, formulating a differential, arriving at a diagnosis, answering the submitted questions, and reviewing the contributor's summary and post-test discussion, the participant will gain competence in diagnostic skills and understanding of the conditions submitted for evaluation.
 Individual evaluation is not provided and the program is not approved as or meant to be a formal proficiency program.

 PC: Windows (2000, XP, 7)